Hwy 2 Outdoor Adventures

 Stand under history

-Early morning fishing on the beautiful Devils Lake.
+Early morning fishing on

-Take a drive out to Grahams Island State Park
+Explore Grahams Island State Park

-This well-kept park offers 1,100 acres of wooded land that showcases 130 different plant species and is the perfect place for birding.
-Enjoy hiking in the spring and summer, or cross-country skiing in the winter months.
-Swim on the beach or fish from the dock.
+A short drive from Devils Lake, Grahams Island State Park offers more than 1,100 acres of wooded land.
+The park features 130 plant species and is especially popular for birding.
+Visitors can enjoy hiking in spring and summer, cross-country skiing in winter, swimming at the beach, or fishing from the dock.

-Hit some balls at the Creel Bay Golf Course
+Golf at Creel Bay Golf Course

 Stop for a light breakfast and specialty coffee at Urban Stampede.